App version: 0.1.0

 Revolving vs Installment: Which Type of Debt Makes a Bigger Impact on Your Credit Score?

 The biggest contributor to your credit score is your payment history, which accounts for 35% of your credit score.
-Therefore, having a history of on-time payments with either revolving credit or installment credit will help your score.
-That said, credit cards may improve your score more than a personal loan if you use them correctly.
+Therefore, having a history of on-time payments with either revolving credit or installment credit will help build your score.
+That said, credit cards may build your score more than a personal loan if you use them correctly.
 Experian, a major credit bureau, says that any credit utilization ratio below 30% is good for your credit score.If you keep your credit cards open, they can also contribute to your credit history (15%), as well as credit mix (10%).
 However, installment credit can also be used for a credit mix boost.
 Plus, it can be used to pay off credit card debt to get your credit utilization ratio down.
-Therefore, both will improve your credit score, but credit cards may have a slight advantage.
+Therefore, both can build your credit score, but credit cards may have a slight advantage.
+Just be aware of increasing interest rates.

 Are Personal Loans Installment or Revolving Credit?